No, qualified applicants will be selected for an interview by the Admissions Committee based on their application materials.

 No, the PCAT (Pharmacy College Admission Test) is not required.

 Two letters of recommendation are required and should be submitted on an applicant's behalf directly to PharmCAS; one of these letters must be from a teacher or professor unless the applicant has been out of school for the past three years or more.
-We prefer the other letter to be from a health care practitioner (preferably a pharmacist).
+We prefer the other letter to be from a healthcare practitioner (preferably a pharmacist).
 Up to two additional recommendations may be provided by individuals who can attest to an applicant's abilities and potential to succeed in a Doctor of Pharmacy program.
 Do not have letters of recommendation or other materials sent directly to the College of Pharmacy and Health Sciences; these materials will not be included in your application file, unless there are special circumstances.

 Work in a pharmacy is not required.
 However, qualified applicants with pharmacy work experience are preferred for admission.
 If you do not have pharmacy work experience, you may want to consider volunteering at a free clinic or hospital, shadowing a pharmacist, and/or participating in a pharmacy internship.

-To learn more, please contact Lori Berg, director of admissions, health professions at 413-796-2073 or lori.berg@wne.edu.
+To learn more, please contact Lori Berg, executive director of admissions, health professions, at 413-796-2073 or lori.berg@wne.edu.
 You can also reach out to the admissions office at 413-796-2528.